Transaction Limits

 }

-This new limit will now be reflected in the GET /participants/{participant_code}/limits endpoint and will also be displayed on the SDK.
+This new limit will now be reflected in the GET /participant/{participant_code}/limits endpoint and will also be displayed on the SDK.

 Please note that if you choose to omit an already-existing limit, zerohash will remove that limit all-together.
-For example if the PATCH /participants/limits request looked like this (with the monthly limit omitted):
+For example if the PATCH /participant/{participant_code}/limits request looked like this (with the monthly limit omitted):

 {